-His football talent got him through some difficult times in Africa and he’s now playing at the highest level of club football, for Celtic in the Scottish premier League, and the UEFA Champions League as well on the international stage for his country.
+His football talent got him through some difficult times in Africa and he’s now playing at the highest level of club football, for Southampton, previously with Celtic in the Scottish premier League, and the UEFA Champions League as well on the international stage for his country.
 He is the first Kenyan player ever to score a goal in the Champions League with a brilliant headed goal against Helsingborgs.
 Only two other Kenyans have featured in the competition previously – Victor’s brother Macdonald Mariga for Inter Milan and Kenyan Captain Dennis Oliech for French club Auxerre.

 One of the most talented midfielders in European football, Wanyama was only 15 when he made his debut playing for Kenya’s senior national team in a friendly match against Nigeria in 2007.
 And now he has thrown his weight behind our Street Child World Cup Campaign.